 - 2 bay leaves

-- 1 tsp ground allspice
+- 1 teaspoon ground allspice

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- Add the chopped mushrooms, bring back to a simmer and cook for 15–20 minutes (or until the mushrooms are cooked through).
+- Add the chopped mushrooms, bring the back to a simmer and cook for 15–20 minutes (or until the mushrooms are cooked through).
 Remove the pan from the heat and leave to cool a little.